githubcbrc/KGWASMatrix/README.md

 ``

 This will build the docker image and start the container for compiling the source code (and preferably running the executables).
 By the time the installation finishes you should have a build folder with two main executables:
 ``kmer_count`` and ``matrix_merge``, which are all that is needed to run the pipeline.
 You can run these from here, or move them to a bin folder and them to your $PATH.
-For running on a HPC cluster without headache, it is preferable to convert the docker image into singularity and run singularity instances on the cluster.
+For running on a HPC cluster, it is preferable to convert the docker image into singularity and run singularity instances on the cluster (using singularity exec).
+Running the executables directly is also possible as long as the necessary libraries are installed.

+`kmer_count` operates on accession files

 # Program Parameters